 In a corner of Gotokuji Temple, I discovered a Kannon figure totally surrounded by maneki neko lucky cats!
 Their raised paws are believed to beckon money and good luck into the owner’s business, so shopkeepers from all over Tokyo come here to buy a cat figure and offer it to the bodhisattva, hoping for a big uptick in the bottom line.

-If you’d like to visit Gotoku-ji the next time you’re in Tokyo, directions & a map are on my website, The Tokyo Guide I Wish I’d Had.
+If you’d like to visit Gotoku-ji Temple the next time you’re in Tokyo, visit my website, The Tokyo Guide I Wish I’d Had.

 And just for fun, here are the eleven strangest shrines in Tokyo, with all the inside scoop on the resident gods’ superpowers